Tyso712/CoomersGuide.github.io/Resources-And-Guides/Boring-Sexy-Generator.md

 Boring: You sit.
 Sexy: Your plump cheeks are encased in the plush cushioning as you spread your legs and rest one upon the other; your genitals hot as they rise from above the fabric of the chair, steamy as the cool air blows upon them.

-Boring: ${Enter a boring sentence to turn sexy...}
+Boring: She yawns and stretches,
 Sexy:
 ```